GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/6-lab.md

-In this lab, you’ll write the JavaScript in each of the exercises below in TypeScript, strongly typing each of the variables.
+In this lab, you'll write the JavaScript in each of the exercises below in TypeScript, strongly typing each of the variables.

 You can use the TypeScript [Playground](https://www.typescriptlang.org/play) or Visual Studio Code for your work.